-B.S., Bushnell University Primary Responsibilities: Recruitment of online undergraduate and graduate programs Manage student enrollment for online undergraduate and graduate programs …
+B.S., Bushnell University Primary Responsibilities: Recruit prospective online undergraduate and graduate program students Provide information to prospective students regarding Bushnell and …

 Bushnell University is now at Umpqua Community College!

 Bushnell University and Umpqua Community College have collaborated to create a streamlined pathway for UCC students to pursue a bachelor of science in psychology—without leaving Roseburg.